 6. Wrap-Around Column: Columns assembled at the time of installation can be utilized as wrap-around columns -- The staves snap or join around an existing structure to fulfill one of two purposes:

 A. Cover an existing support that the property owner no longer wishes to showcase

 B. Use a different or existing material as a load-bearing structure and cover it was a more architecturally pleasing column

-9. Actual Diameter: The actual measurement of the column or cap/base.
-Can be measured both as inside diameter or outside diameter.
-May not match the nominal diameter for architectural or structural reasons
+9. Actual Diameter: The actual measurement of the column or cap/base -- Can be measured both as inside diameter or outside diameter but may not match the nominal diameter for architectural or structural reason

 12. Astragal: An accessory piece, generally for smooth profiles, that creates some texture in an otherwise flat column

 13. Panel Inserts: Separating devices used to add depth or a unique look to a panel/recessed panel column